deenahl/deenahl/README.md

 **Tools:** Git, Docker.
 Agile Methodologies

 ## Completed Projects 👩‍💻👩‍💻🙆‍♀️
 **Path-Of-Gen:** Welcome to Path-Of-Gen, where you play as a pathogen named Gen. Traverse through the challenges of each organ and make your way to the brain to choose your own final path.
-Unfortunately, the original Github repo is under the UBC Organization but the game can be found and downloaded through this link:  [https://drive.google.com/drive/folders/1sJcZRBS94dM34GiZvK3UosdZdxuKl-YO]
+This project was completed for a course with 5 other classmates.
+Unfortunately, the original Github repo is under the UBC Organization but the game can be found and downloaded through this link:  (Google Drive Link)[https://drive.google.com/drive/folders/1sJcZRBS94dM34GiZvK3UosdZdxuKl-YO]
-- Language: C++, OpenGL
+- Languages: C++, OpenGL

 *Message me on LinkedIn if you want the cheat codes*

 **Heart Disease Prediction:** Created a data science model for predicting heart disease in patients for an Introductory Data Science Course.
-Techniques such as problem definition, exploratory data analysis, and model evaluation were used to create a model with 0.74 accuracy and 0.76 recall. [https://github.com/deenahl/dsci-100-2024s-project]
+Techniques such as problem definition, exploratory data analysis, and model evaluation were used to create a model with 0.74 accuracy and 0.76 recall.
+(GitHub Repo)[https://github.com/deenahl/dsci-100-2024s-project]
-- Language: R
+- Languages: R
 - Tools: Jupyter Lab

 **Personal Website:** An outdated personal profile website, made in my first year studying CS.
 (Please don't roast me)
-- Language: HTML, CSS
+- Languages: HTML, CSS

 ## Current Projects
 **Customer Churn Model:** Using Applied Machine Learning techniques to create a Survival Analysis model that predicts the probability of E-commerce users churning.
 I'm currently testing the model and making it robust to other datasets.
-Future direction includes creating an API that predicts individual user probabilities, and a simple UI to show when to give a customer a "deal" to keep them from churning. [https://github.com/deenahl/customer_churn]
+Future direction includes creating an API that predicts individual user probabilities, and a simple UI to show when to give a customer a "deal" to keep them from churning.
+(GitHub Repo)[https://github.com/deenahl/customer_churn]
-- Language: Python
+- Languages: Python
 - Frameworks/Libraries: Scikit-learn, Flask
 - Tools: Docker